Our Next Three Rivers Meeting

 * * * * * * * *

 This will be a hybrid meeting starting at 6:30 PM (ET) in-person at Beechwood Farms auditorium [614 Dorseyville Road, Pittsburgh, PA 15238] and a Zoom meeting at 7:00 PM (ET) for those who cannot attend.
-The business meeting will begin at 7:30 PM, and Tom's presentation will start around 8:00 PM.
+The business meeting, which will be our Annual Meeting with Election of Board members, will begin at 7:30 PM, and Bob's presentation will start around 8:00 PM.
 Details on how to join the online event, including Zoom passcodes and other instructions, will be supplied a few days before the meeting.

 FUTURE PROGRAMS: